arangodb/arangodb/Documentation/UserManual/Sharding.md

     can have fully sharded collections as well as cluster-wide available collections with only a single shard.
 After creation, these differences are transparent to the client.
-  - Creating and dropping cluster-wide databases, works.
+  - Creating and dropping cluster-wide databases works.
-  - Creating, dropping and modifying cluster-wide collections, all work.
+  - Creating, dropping and modifying cluster-wide collections all work.
     Since these operations occur seldom, we will only improve their performance in a future release, when we will have our own implementation of the agency as well as a cluster-wide event managing system (see road map for release 2.3).
   - Sharding in a collection, can be configured to use hashing on arbitrary properties of the documents in the collection.
-  - Creating and dropping indices on sharded collections, works.
+  - Creating and dropping indices on sharded collections works.
 Please note that an index on a sharded collection is not a global index but only leads to a local index of the same type on each shard.
   - All SimpleQueries work.
 Again, we will improve the performance in